 This stylish yet unpretentious favorite is well worth the ferry ride.
 Starters include local oysters and clams on the half shell, Thai-style scallop ceviche, and a warm heirloom bean salad.
 Meat eaters will find steaks and/or lamb, and other entrees usually include a pasta and inventively prepared seafood such as spring pea-crusted fluke, sea bass with fennel, fingerling potatoes, arugula, and chimichurri sauce, or moules frites.
+The evolving menu reflects local seasonal fare.
 Monday is traditionally bouillabaisse night, and specials appear on other days.
 It's worth phoning to secure a table.
-A nice little food market is behind the cafe.
+A nice little food market sits behind the cafe.